vosel/tau/doc/ref/communications_management.md

 #### AbstractEventsDispatcher class

 All the user code that works directly with the client should be put in a class that is inherited from `tau::communications_handling::AbstractEventsDispatcher` class.
-The `AbstractEventsDispatcher` class provides access to 3 objects, which handle the data flow from the user's point of view:
+The `AbstractEventsDispatcher` class provides access to 3 objects, which handle the data flow from the user's point of view.
+The types of these objects are:
-- `IncomingPacketsHandler`
+- `tau::communications_handling::IncomingPacketsHandler`
 - `tau::communications_handling::CommunicationIssuesHandler`
 - `tau::communications_handling::OutgiongPacketsGenerator`